interactive3dgraphicscourse-uniud-2019/cubes-2019-comuzzo-rovere/README.md

-# Primo progettino per il corso di Interactive 3d Graphics
+# First project for the course of Interactive 3d Graphics

-## Introduction
+## CrossySimulation

-CrossySimulation is a 3d simulation of a crossroad regulated by traffic lights where cars enter the scene at the end of the road, then turn left, right or proceeds straight, than continue driving on the chosen road before leaving the scene at the end of the road, it's possible to regulate the car's spawn rate on every lane and change the traffic light color using the controls in the GUI.
+CrossySimulation is a 3D simulation of a crossroad regulated by traffic lights which can be used as a fun way to explain the traffic code to children or as a way of killing time.
+In the scene the cars enter the scene at the start of the road and when they arrive to the traffic light they can turn left, right or proceeds straight respecting the traffic light and the traffic code.
+Crossed the crossroad the cars continue to go on the chosen street before leaving the scene at the end of the road.
+It's possible to regulate the traffic level on every lane and change the traffic light color using the controls in the GUI.

 ## Membri del grupo